Being a Christian teen is tough.

-You want to fit in, but then your peers start talking about the latest blockbuster and you find yourself bobbing your head awkwardly because you haven’t seen it.
+You want to fit in, but then your peers start talking about the latest blockbuster and you find yourself awkwardly nodding along because you haven’t seen it.
 You’re the only one who has to skip the Sunday morning basketball tournament because of church.
-And when your civics class gets into a discussion about abortion as a woman’s right, you shift nervously in your seat, wondering if you dare speak up against it.
+And when your civics class gets into a discussion about abortion as a woman’s right, you shift nervously in your seat, wondering if you dare speak up.

 Sometimes you look around and wonder if you’re the only Christian in the room.

-When pressure rises against your faith, go to Psalm 119, a fountain of spiritual encouragement for teens.
+When pressure rises and you find yourself struggling with faith, my favorite go-to passage is the mammoth Psalm 119, a fountain of spiritual encouragement for teens.

 Hi, I’m Lauren Thell, author of Christian YA fiction and blogger for teens who are ready to exceed the world’s expectations.